 Data Mining is typically the process to identify anomalies, patterns and correlations within large data sets to predict outcomes.
-Companies and brands implement this practice with a wide range of additional techniques to boost revenue, improve customer relationship, business investment risks and much more.
+Companies and brands implement this practice with a wide range of additional techniques to boost revenue, improve customer relationships, business investment risks, and much more.

 Why is Data Mining important?

-With a huge lurch in the data volume that has been multiplying in the over the past few years, it is imperative to structure the unstructured data that dominates 90% of the digital universe.
-Therefore, data mining will help you structure the data on the basis of your demand, quality and quantity.
+With a huge lurch in the data volume that has been multiplying over the past few years, it is imperative to structure the unstructured data that dominates 90% of the digital universe.
+Therefore, data mining will help you structure the data on the basis of your demand, quality, and quantity.